Naman5000/TheSparksFoundationInternship_Tasks/README.md

-# 🔍 Data Science and Machine Learning Tasks
+# 🔍 Data Science Tasks

 Welcome to a hands-on journey through beginner to advanced data science tasks!
 This collection covers essential techniques in **Supervised & Unsupervised Learning** and **Exploratory Data Analysis** with real-world datasets.
-Perfect for honing your skills in predictive modeling, data visualization, and insights extraction!

 ---